Apprenticeship in College Teaching

 Stacy Grooters, Director of Faculty Programs

 Grades can be a significant source of feedback, both evaluating performance and guiding future learning.
 They can also be a source of doubt and anxiety -- for both students and instructors.
 In this session, we will consider how learning science and psychology encourage us to think differently about how we approach grading.
 And we’ll talk about practical strategies -- including the use of rubrics -- for grading more consistently, effectively, and efficiently.
 This seminar will cover some of the material previously included in the “Grading Fairly” session.
-Stacy Grooters and Francesca Minonne will facilitate this workshop.
+Stacy Grooters will facilitate this session.
 Lunch will be provided.
-Enrollment is limited; please register as soon as possible, but no later than March 6th.
+Enrollment is limited; please register as soon as possible, but no later than July 3rd.

 Register for the ACT Seminar: Grading for Learning (Required)